Lady Yin: Origin

 In The Collection of Gods in Three Religions, she is referred to as "Suzhi Furen" (素知夫人).
-Journey to the West also mentions the Heavenly King's wife and states that they have a seven-year-old daughter, "Li Zhenying".
-In both The Collection of Gods in Three Religions and Journey to the West, she seems to have originally been a deity.
+Journey to the West mentions the wife of the Heavenly King and records that Li Jing had a daughter named Li Zhenying (李貞英).
+In both The Collection of Gods in Three Religions and Journey to the West, she appears as a celestial being associated with the Heavenly King rather than as a purely human character.